Jackson Cates

-Jackson Cates (born September 28, 1997) is an American professional ice hockey center for the Lehigh Valley Phantoms of the American Hockey League (AHL) as a prospect to the Philadelphia Flyers of the National Hockey League (NHL).
+Jackson Cates (born September 28, 1997) is an American professional ice hockey center who is playing with the Rockford IceHogs in the American Hockey League (AHL).
+He has previously played with the Philadelphia Flyers of the National Hockey League (NHL).

 Early life

-Cates was born on September 28, 1997 in Stillwater, Minnesota.
+Cates was born on September 28, 1997, in Stillwater, Minnesota.
 He played ice hockey for the Stillwater Area High School Ponies, a tenure which included two state tournament appearances in 2014 and 2016.
 His career totals of 57 goals and 63 assists, for a total of 120 points, was the highest in school history, and at the end of his senior year, Cates was given the Herb Brooks Award, bestowed annually on the state tournament player who best demonstrates the values and traits exemplified by Herb Brooks.

 Playing career

 Amateur

 Cates played junior ice hockey with the Waterloo Black Hawks of the United States Hockey League.
-He scored a hat trick with the team on January 28, 2018 in a 7–3 rout of the Cedar Rapids RoughRiders.
+He scored a hat trick with the team on January 28, 2018, in a 7–3 rout of the Cedar Rapids RoughRiders.

 Cates originally committed to play hockey at Michigan Tech, but decided to sign a National Letter of Intent with the University of Minnesota Duluth in August 2017 so that he could play alongside his younger brother.
 In his junior season, Cates posted 27 points (11 goals and 16 assists) in 28 games with the Bulldogs.

 Professional

 On April 13, 2021, the Philadelphia Flyers of the National Hockey League (NHL) signed Cates as a college free agent to a two-year entry-level contract with an average annual value of $925,000.
 Due to COVID-19 restrictions, Cates was required to quarantine after arriving in Philadelphia before he could skate with the team.
 Cates made his NHL debut on April 23, 2021, in a game against the New York Rangers.

 When Morgan Frost was placed in COVID-19 protocols on December 15, 2021, Cates was promoted to Philadelphia for their road game against the Montreal Canadiens.
-He scored his first NHL goal in that game, putting the Flyers up 2–1 in a shootout loss.
+He scored his first NHL goal in that game, putting the Flyers up 2–1 in an eventual shootout loss.

+On September 11, 2023, he was signed to a professional tryout (PTO) contract by the New York Islanders and spent time with the team during their preseason training camp.
+Released from his tryout with New York, he began the 2023–24 season on a PTO with AHL affiliate, the Bridgeport Islanders, on October 12.
+After scoring one goal in 12 games with the team, he was released from the PTO on December 7.
+He continued in the AHL, signing a PTO with the Rockford IceHogs, affiliate to the Chicago Blackhawks, on December 12, 2023.

 Player profile

-Scott Sandelin, Cates' coach at Minnesota Duluth, referred to him as "a really smart skater who can make plays", and emphasized Cates' 200-foot game, power play, and penalty kill abilities.
+Scott Sandelin, Cates' coach at the University of Minnesota Duluth, referred to him as "a really smart skater who can make plays", and emphasized Cates' 200-foot game, power play, and penalty kill abilities.